 While all period homes have "that" intangible quality of character, the Edwardian home is refreshing in its subtle shifts in design.
 They mark how society - and homeowners - began to evolve towards comfort and convenience.
 Their hallmark of elegance, generous proportions, and their solid crafted construction are testaments to why these homes are so sought-after.

-We are delighted to be offering for sale a 3 storey Edwardian semi on Crawford Street in Toronto - just three doors from Trinity Bellwoods Park!!
+We also had the opportunity to sell this Edwardian stunner earlier this year.
 This 4bed 2bath beauty retains many of its period features along with refreshed modern building components and classic contemporary renovations.
-Check it out --> Living Hip, Just A Hop From Trinity Bellwoods Park, Offered For $1,249,000.
+Check it out --> Living Hip, Just A Hop From Trinity Bellwoods Park.
+NOW SOLD!